apache/arrow/rust/README.md

 git checkout apache-arrow-0.11.0
 ```

-If the Cargo.toml in this tag already contains `versio = "0.11.0"` (as it should) then the crate can be published with the following command:
+If the Cargo.toml in this tag already contains `version = "0.11.0"` (as it should) then the crate can be published with the following command:

 ```bash
 cargo publish